SrivathsanNayak/ethical-hacking-notes/README.md

 # My Ethical Hacking Notes

-* This is where I'll be writing my notes on the topic of Ethical Hacking and whatever I learn about it.
+* This is where I'll be writing my notes on the topic of Ethical Hacking and whatever I learn about it:

   * [Learn Ethical Hacking From Scratch - Udemy](LearnEthicalHackingFromScratch_Udemy/README.md)